kyagrd/NonBisim2DF/quasi/README.md

          * equivalence of quasi-open bisimilarity
          * congruence of quasi-open bisimilarity for arbitrary process contexts including input prefixes
          * soundness of quasi-open bisimilarity with respect to the modal logic
-         * and partially mechanized completeness of quasi-open bisimilarity with respect to the modal logic);
+         * and partially mechanized completeness of quasi-open bisimilarity with respect to the modal logic;
      - and all the examples in the draft mechanically checked using the definitions in Abella.
 * `quasi-finpi.html` : html output of the proof script (easier to browse through the definitions with the proof content folded -- can click on to see the details of tactics).
 * `quasi-finpi.html` : html output of the interactive output of the Abella proof state step-by-step after each proof tactic command.